 About Alpha College

-Alpha College is an approved training centre for the ACELS/QQI Certificate in English Language Teaching (CELT) and has a staff of highly qualified, experienced and motivated teacher trainers who train prospective ELT teachers year-round.
-They are also practising teachers of English, experienced in using up-to-date methods with learners at all levels of language learning.
-In addition Alpha College has been providing in-service training courses for teachers from overseas for the last 16 years.
+Alpha College has a staff of highly qualified, experienced and motivated teacher trainers who are also practising teachers of English, experienced in using up-to-date methods with learners at all levels of language learning.
+In addition Alpha College has been providing in-service training courses for teachers from overseas for the last 18 years.

 - On arrival participants meet their tutors and are given an induction covering information about the school and Dublin.
-They also receive out-of-hours emergency contact telephone numbers for key Alpha personnel.
+They also receive out-of-hours emergency contact telephone numbers.
 On completion of their induction they complete a needs analysis questionnaire.
 In some cases the schedule may be refined to adapt to specific requirements of a group.

 - Details of the course are outlined including the content and methodology of individual sessions.
 Participants get to know each other through a communicative activity which reflects the general methodology of the course.
 The group discuss their professional backgrounds and some general principles of education – with a focus on task-based learning and project based learning.

-- Participants create a digital portfolio to record materials covered during the course
+- Creation of a digital portfolio to record materials covered during the course

 - An afternoon orientation tour of Dublin provides participants with an opportunity to practise their English in a more informal setting outside the classroom, familiarise themselves with the geography and history of the city and allow participants to collect authentic materials for use in the classroom.